-- 1. Assurance audits on the manager's internal controls should be undertaken annually and the results supplied to investors.
-To the extent that no such controls assurance review takes place, the manager should supply details to investors setting out how a robust control framework is monitored and maintained. - 1.5 Termination of the appointment of the manager [added: January 2018]
+1. Assurance audits on the manager's internal controls should be undertaken annually and the results supplied to investors.
+To the extent that no such controls assurance review takes place, the manager should supply details to investors setting out how a robust control framework is monitored and maintained.

+3.2 Reporting [last updated: January 2018]